kvliew/hbh-website/src/posts/ep-3.md

 ---
 layout: post.njk
-title: Ep.
-3 | With Porter Davis down, should you be building right now?
+title: With Porter Davis down, should you be building right now?
 number: 3
 youtube: https://youtu.be/sVtAmamHhtc
 id: sVtAmamHhtc
 spotify: https://open.spotify.com/episode/7fn03YEctMuiINC8SOE0ul?si=ca812446234c4ddf
 applepodcasts: https://podcasts.apple.com/ph/podcast/home-building-hub/id1681936589?i=1000609209607
 uploaded: 17th April 2023
-thumbnail: /assets/thumbnails/youtube-thumbnail_ep3-1-.png
+thumbnail: /assets/thumbnails/episode-3.png
 description: We discuss and acknowledge Porter Davis heading into liquidation, but with respect to those involved, our focus shifts to providing valuable insights to those who are considering buying right now.
 We give you a genuine